sharivan/ny/README.md

 There is three folders containing this project as described bellow:

-- lib: The two libraries used by this project, mail and mysql.
+- lib: Contains the two external libraries used by this project, mail and mysql.
 - newyahoo: The content related to client and server side classes.
-Client side files are contained in the folder y and was primarily designed to be executed as Java applet.
+Client side files are contained inside the folder y and was primarily designed to be executed as Java applet.
 - ny: The content related to server side pages/servlets.

 This project depends on a Tomcat server and a MySQL server to works.
 The database configuration can be done using the two files database_creation.sql and mysql_user_creation.sql.